Construction and application of algebraic dual polynomial representations for finite element methods on quadrilateral

 \section{Two-dimensional dual spaces}

-In order to address more challenging problems, it is important to consider in more detail the case $K = [-1,1]^2 \subset \mathbb{R}^2$.
-For $d := \dim K = 2$, we have the two sets of function spaces that obey the De Rham cohomology~\cite{arnold2006finite,2002Hiptmair}
+In order to address more challenging problems, it is important to consider in detail the finite element spaces in 2D.
+For $d = \dim \Omega = 2$, we have two sets of function spaces that obey the de Rham cohomology~\cite{AFW10,2002Hiptmair}